 Castello, the sestiere to the east of San Marco, is probably the least touristy area of the city but, perversely (or maybe because of that!) is a decent place for shopping, and a good place to pick up a couple of things that the city is known for.

-I’ve got a couple of days in Venice.
+I’ve got a few days to explore the city.
 Any ideas?

 Venice is shrouded in history of course, but there are a few things you can do that’ll give you a more rounded overview of the city.